 Centers for Independent Living (CIL) are community-based, cross-disability, non-profit organizations that are designed and operated by people with disabilities.
 CILs are unique in that they operate according to a strict philosophy of consumer control, wherein people with all types of disabilities directly govern and staff the organization.
 Centers for Independent Living Provide:

-View Independent Living Centers (ILCs) using our mapping tool.
+Locate Centers for Independent Living (CIL) using our mapping tool.